RommelTJ/ProjectDartboard/README.md

       - Implement basic detection
     - Then, if we have time, rinse and repeat with the entire image dataset
     - Then, if we have time, experiment with other models
+    - Note: Gemini Pro has vision abilities capable of automatically drawing bounding boxes, but I decided not to pursue this option because:
+      - Size limitations.
+Dart tips are extremely small objects.
+I had concerns about Gemini's accuracy.
+      - Occlusion issues.
+Darts overlap or cause shadows.
+I threw the darts so I know how they landed.
+I don't think a general vision model can handle this.
+      - Precision requirements.
+Dartboard scoring is serious business.
+Friendships are on the line.
+You need pixel-level accuracy for where the dart tips land.
+      - Consistent annotation style.
+By hand, I can draw boxes using a similar style, and I can record the orientation of the darts.
+I don't think a general vision model can handle this.

 2. **Game Workflow**
     - Activate scoring mode via software interface